RootsInnovation/synstream-docs/docs-developers/concepts/overview.md

 This section provides an overview of key concepts in Synstream, including architecture, message flow, and system design.

+## What are Concepts?

+Concepts are fundamental ideas and patterns in Synstream that help you understand how the system works.
+This section covers:

+- **System Architecture** — how Synstream is built and organized
+- **Node Message Flow** — how data flows between nodes
+- **Design Principles** — core principles that guide Synstream's design

 ## System Architecture

 Synstream is built on a microservices architecture with the following key components: